zephraph/notes/Projects/procedure.md

     Code: unknown-error
 ```

 This is interesting because it's a doubly nested error.
-The `promptForVault` procedure is erroring and triggering an error in the `install`
+The `promptForVault` procedure is erroring and triggering an error in the `install` procedure.